jbasen/Crestron-Shelly/README.md

 Generation 1 Shelly devices.
 But due to the age of Generation 1 Shelly devices, the driver code is no longer supported and won't be updated.

+v1.4 - Adds support for the Shelly Remote when connected to a Gen3 Blu Gateway.

 v1.3 - Adds support for Shelly PRO Add-On.
 This should also work with the Plus Add-On but that hasn't been tested.  also added an output to the BLU Motion Sensor module that pulses 1 minute aftermotion is no longer detected.
 The 1 minute delay